JoshStern/push-md-to-notion/README.md

 title: Github Markdown files in Notion
 ---

-# Managing documentation
+# Managing markdown documentation

 As projects scale it's important to keep documentation accessible and up-to-date.
 README's and other markdown files that live alongside source can be extremely useful for building context as you work throughout a repository.

-For many organizations Notion is the central store for many types of documentation.
-This project hopes to let engineers continue to author project documentation alongside their work and also make sure it stays up to date with the broader organization documentation.
+For many organizations Notion is the central store for documentation.
+This project lets engineers continue to author documentation alongside their work and also make sure it stays up to date with the broader organization documentation.

 # Usage